-Trade Your Way to Financial Freedom goes further than just giving you a strategy to follow.
+Trade Your Way to Financial Freedom is a must-read that goes further than just giving you a strategy to follow.
 In it, Van K. Tharp describes his 17-step model that you can use to develop your own profitable trading system.

 You can buy Trade Your Way to Financial Freedom here.